TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-04-14-3-symfony-and-laravel-patterns-that-make-code-easy-to-extends-without-modification.md

 ## 2. Go to Party Events, when in the Mood

 Back to Matrix world: imagine you can listen to every phone booth.
-Let's say you **write a script, that sends you sms with geo location of the booth everytime it gets called** (favorite tool for agent Smith ;-)).
+Let's say you **write a script, that sends you sms with geo location of the booth every time it gets called** (favorite tool for agent Smith ;-)).

 <div class="text-center">
     <img src="/assets/images/posts/2017/extendable-open-source/booth.png" class="img-thumbnail">